Higher Trace and Berezinian of Matrices over a Clifford Algebra: -Graded Algebra

 Here and below $\tilde a\in\G$ stands for the degree of $a$, that is $a\in A^{\tilde a}$.
 Note that graded commutative algebras are also known in the literature under the name of ``color commutative'' algebras.

 Our main examples of graded commutative algebras are the classical Clifford algebras equipped with $(\Z_2)^n$-grading, see Section \ref{CliS}.

-A graded algebra $A$ is called a {\it graded Lie algebra} if it is graded anticommutative (or skewsymmetric) and satisfies the graded Jacobi identity.
+A graded algebra $A$ is called a {\it graded Lie algebra} if it is graded anticommutative and satisfies the graded Jacobi identity.
 The operation of multiplication is then denoted by $[\;,\;]$.
 The identities read explicitly:

 Graded Lie algebras are often called ``color Lie algebras'', see \cite{Sch}.
 The main example of a graded Lie algebra is the space $\sss{End}_{\K}(V)$ equipped with the commutator:

 for homogeneous $X,Y\in\sss{End}_{\K}(V)$ and extended by linearity.